Eating at Disney World comes at a cost (literally).

 But if that’s still too pricey, there’s another restaurant type you can check out which is what you’ll learn below.

-6. Eat a quick service restaurants.
+6. Eat at quick service restaurants.

-Quick service restaurants which are the equivalent to fast food or fast casual restaurants are the cheapest dining options available at most Disney Parks and Resorts.
+Quick Service restaurants which are the equivalent to fast food or fast casual restaurants are the cheapest dining options available at most Disney Parks and Resorts.

 That’s why if you’re on a tight budget, you should consider eating at these establishments rather than a table service restaurant.